ReCamDriving: LiDAR-Free Camera-Controlled Video Synthesis for Novel Trajectories: Experiments

 \textbf{Ablation on Cross-Trajectory Data Curation.} We propose a cross-trajectory data curation strategy to align camera-transformation modes between training and inference.
 To evaluate its effectiveness, we train a baseline using longitudinal transformations following FreeVS~\cite{FreeVS}, where the first and last 121 frames of each recorded trajectory are used as source and supervision, respectively.
 Table~\ref{tab:ablation_transfer_mode} presents the comparison results, showing that our cross-trajectory strategy significantly improves both camera accuracy and view consistency for novel-trajectory prediction, confirming its effectiveness.

-\textbf{Impact of Train–Test Source-Video Mismatch.} During training, we use blurred 3DGS renderings as source videos, while at test time the source is the clean recorded trajectory.
+\textbf{Impact of Train–Test Source-Video Mismatch.} During training, we use blurred 3DGS renderings as source videos, while at test time, the source is the clean recorded videos.
 To examine the impact of this mismatch, we compare inference using either clean recorded videos or their degraded 3DGS-rendered counterparts as sources.
-As shown in Fig.~\ref{fig:ablation_train_test_gap}, degraded inputs still yield reasonable results, but clean sources produce noticeably sharper backgrounds, indicating that clean source videos at test time do not cause degradation but instead improve performance.
+As shown in Fig.~\ref{fig:ablation_train_test_gap}, clean sources produce noticeably sharper backgrounds than blurred ones, indicating that clean source videos at test time do not cause degradation but instead improve visual quality.
+Furthermore, the high sensitivity of outputs to source inputs confirms that our model performs camera-control video generation rather than merely restoring 3DGS rendering conditions, further distinguishing it from repair-based methods.